Identification and estimation of multinomial choice models with latent special covariates: Introduction

+This paper studies identification and estimation of random coefficients multinomial choice models with covariates that have bounded support.
+Often \emph{some} latent variables in these models have full support (i.e. supported on the whole Euclidean space).
+Under common restrictions on the distribution of these unobservables, I constructively identify it and show how these latent variables can be used to construct special covariates (i.e., artificial observables with full support) to nonparametrically identify the distribution of \emph{all} the other unobservables.
+Identification of all parts of the structural model is crucial for welfare analysis (e.g., aggregate welfare changes between two choice situations).
+My identification technique is constructive and leads to an asymptotically normal estimator of the finite-dimensional parameters of the model.

 The results of this paper rest on two commonly used assumptions.
-First, I assume existence of excluded (special) covariates that affect the distribution over outcomes via a latent index.
-Second, I impose commonly used parametric restrictions on the distribution of this index (e.g., the Gumbel or the Gaussian distribution).
-If the distribution of the index is sufficiently ``rich'', then I show how to identify the distribution over outcomes conditional on the realization of the observed covariates and the latent index.
-Since the index distribution is usually assumed to have full support, I can treat the latent index as observed covariate with full support and apply \emph{any} identification technique that requires existence of such covariates.
+First, I assume existence of excluded covariates that affect the distribution over choices via a random coefficient.
+Using variation in these excluded covariates I can identify the distribution of the random coefficient.
+Second, I assume that the distribution of the random coefficient is sufficiently ``rich''. ``Richness'' of the random coefficient distribution is formalized by a notion of bounded completeness.\footnote{Completeness of a family of distributions is a well-known concept in the Statistics and Econometrics literature.
+See, for example, \citet{mattner1993some, newey03, chernozhukov2005iv, blundell07, chernozhukov2007instrumental, hu2008instrumental, andrews11, darolles11}, and \citet{d2011completeness}.} As a result, I show how to identify the distribution over outcomes conditional on the realization of the observed covariates and the latent random coefficient nonparametrically.
+Since the latent random coefficient often has full support, I can treat it as an observed covariate with full support and apply \emph{any} identification technique that requires existence of such covariates to identify the rest of the model parameters (e.g., the distribution of other latent variables).

-The index has different interpretation in different settings.
-For instance, in random coefficients model one of the random coefficients can be treated as the latent index.
-In games, the role of the index is played by a component of random utilities corresponding to different outcomes. ``Richness'' of the latent index distribution is formalized by a notion of bounded completeness.\footnote{Completeness of a family distribution is a well-known concept both in the Statistics and Econometrics literature.
-See for example \citet{mattner1993some}, \citet{newey03}, \citet{chernozhukov2005iv}, \citet{blundell07}, \citet{chernozhukov2007instrumental}, \citet{hu2008instrumental}, \citet{andrews11}, \citet{darolles11}, and \citet{d2011completeness}.}

-This paper also contributes to the literature on partially identified models.
-I show that in many partially identified models the identified sets are ``thin'' in the following sense.
-The model parameters (including infinite-dimensional ones) are identified up to a finite-dimensional parameter of a lower dimension.
-This finding may lead to substantial computational gains in constructing confidence sets for partially identified parameters (e.g. \citet{CTT}) and sheds some light on the properties of identified sets in these models.